CS Salamis Glory

-CS Salamis Glory (formerly Anna Nery, Danaos, Constellation, Morning Star, Regency Spirit) was a cruise ship registered in Limassol, Cyprus.
+CS Salamis Glory (formerly Anna Nery, Danaos, Constellation, Morning Star, Regent Spirit) was a cruise ship registered in Limassol, Cyprus.
 She cruised the Eastern Mediterranean Sea visiting countries such as Syria, Lebanon, Israel, Greece and Egypt out of Limassol.
 Entering service in 1962 for a Brazilian shipping company as Anna Nery, the cruise ship was involved in two collisions off Haifa, Israel during its career, one in 1963, 25 km off of Rio de Janeiro with a tanker, and again in 2007.
 The vessel was sold for scrap in 2009 and broken up.